jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 favored class was membership in a political party, oligarchy, or military group, did not matter; the underlying mechanism was the same.
-And the result was just as horrifying for the citizens unfortunate enough to fall under such misrule.
+And the result was just as horrifying for the citizens unfortunate enough to find themselves in an unfavored class under such misrule.

 Perhaps as a result, alternatives to representative democracy are rarely envisioned, if at all.
 While democracy has its problems, such